saeedalam/jump-to-go/chapters/Chapter-11-Goroutines.md

 ---

-## **11.6 Buffered Channels for Communication**
+## **10.6 Buffered Channels for Communication**

 Goroutines often need to communicate.
-Channels provide a way to share data safely.
+Channels are used for safe data exchange between Goroutines.
+A **buffered channel** allows you to specify a maximum number of messages that can be stored in the channel at a time.

 ### **Example 5: Simple Channel Communication**